Sognefjord: Geography

 The fjord runs through many municipalities: Solund, Gulen, Hyllestad, Høyanger, Vik, Sogndal, Lærdal, Aurland, Årdal, and Luster.
 The fjord reaches a maximum depth of 1308 m below sea level, and the greatest depths are found in the central parts of the fjord near Høyanger.
 Sognefjord is more than 1000 m deep for about 100 km of its length, from Rutledal to Hermansverk.
 Near its mouth, the bottom rises abruptly to a sill about 100 m below sea level.
 The seabed in Sognefjord is covered by some 200 m sediments such that the bedrock is some 1500 m below sea level.
 The fjord is up to 6 km wide.
 The average width of the main branch of the Sognefjord is less than 5 km.
 The depth increases gradually from Årdal to a central basin reaching more than 1000 m in depth located between Leikanger and Brekke.
 From Brekke the floor rises rapidly to Losna island, then drops gradually with a threshold at about 150 m in the Solund area.
 Thresholds occur in an area with sounds, valleys, and low land where the glacier was allowed spread out and lose its erosive effect.

 Cliffs surrounding the fjord rise almost sheer from the water to heights of 1000 m and more.
 Around the outer area the land rises to about 500 m above the sea, while in the inner areas of the fjord, they reach about 1600 m.
 The inner part has extensive tributary fjords such as Aurlandsfjorden, while the outer part is connected by narrow sounds to neighbouring fjords.
 Near the coast the fjord mouth is bounded largely by low islands and skerries that are part of the strandflat.

 The inner end of the Sognefjord is southeast of a mountain range rising to about 2000 m above sea level and covered by the Jostedalsbreen, continental Europe's largest glacier.
 Thus the climate of the inner end of Sognefjorden and its branches are not as wet as on the outer coastline.
 Hurrungane range at the eastern end of the fjord reaches 2400 m.
-The greatest elevation from seabed to summit is at Sogndal.
+The greatest elevation from seabed to summit is in Sogndal Municipality.
 Several rivers pour fresh water into the fjord with an annual "spring" flood in June.
 The mouth of the fjord is surrounded by many islands including Sula, Losna, and Hiserøyna.
 The Sognefjord cuts through a northwestern gneiss area with a south-west to north-east structure, and penetrates the Caledonian fold through in the inner part.
 There is no clear relation between the east–west direction of the main fjord and the fold patterns of the bedrock, while some of tributary fjords in the parts corresponds to fold pattern.

 The volume of the whole Sognefjorden including its various branches is about 500 km3, while the total volume of rock eroded by glaciers from the entire Sognefjord system and adjacent valleys is about 4000 km3.